wizardengineer/krakensvm-mg/README.md

 	mainstream HVs (VMWARE, VBOX), explain world switching, explain how injection works, explain the VM instructions better.
-Explain something that you may not have considered -->
+Explain something that you may not have considered

+	explain what a MSR-bitmap is,
+	explain what VMEXIT is
+-->

 ## Preamble